Create-With-Code-Master/1.1-Start-Your-3D-Engines/docs/instructions.md

 1. Since we are downloading our starter assets from GitHub you will not need to _do_ anything for the first two sections and most of the third. **But,** do watch the videos.
 The videos introduce vocabulary and important Unity concepts and techniques.
 As you watch the videos **make notes**.
 1. Find the section **3.
 Import assets and open Prototype 1**
 1. Follow the instructions in the [lesson][], starting from **step 4 (Right-click + drag to look around at the start of the road)** to:
    - Add a vehicle (and make a commit)
    - Add an obstacle (and make a commit)
    - Position the camera (and make a commit)
    - Customize the Unity UI (user interface)
-1. Push your changes to GitHub.
+1. Push your changes and push them to GitHub.

 [prototype1]: <https://github.com/Create-With-Code-Master/Unit-1-Prototype>